camunda/camunda-docs-manual/content/reference/rest/task/post-query.md

   <tr>
     <td>processInstanceBusinessKeyIn</td>
     <td>Restrict to tasks that belong to process instances with one of the give business keys.
-        The keys need to be in a comma-separated list.
+       The keys need to be in an array.
     </td>
   </tr>
   <tr>